mgeisler/textwrap/README.md

 it to format strings for display in commandline applications.

 Strings are wrapped based on their [displayed width][unicode-width], not their size in bytes.
-This means that characters with accents and other non-ASCII characters are handled correctly.
+For ASCII characters such as `a` and `!`, the displayed with is the same as the number of bytes used to UTF-8 encode the character (one character takes up one byte).
+However, non-ASCII characters and symbols take up more than one byte: `é` is `0xc3 0xa9` and `⚙` is `0xe2 0x9a 0x99` in UTF-8, respectively.
+This means that relying solely on the string length in bytes would give incorrect results.

 [unicode-width]: https://unicode-rs.github.io/unicode-width/unicode_width/index.html